luiscoco/MicroServices-AzureFunction_CosmosDB-CRUD_operations/README.md

-# Azure Function to Create an Item in Azure CosmosDB
+# Azure Functions for CRUD operation with Azure CosmosDB

+## 1. Prerequisite

+Create Azure CosmosDB account, database and collection

-## 1. Create Azure Functions Project
+## 2. Create Azure Functions Project

 First, we create a new Azure Functions project targeting .NET 8